Access to Meenameen Lough and Glencreawan Lough will be closed from Monday 10 April 2017 from 8.00 am to Friday 14 April 2017 at 4.00 pm.

 To arrange a special event or activity in this forest, such as sporting events or educational visits, contact the recreation manager at Enniskillen Forest Office.

-Occasionally there might be restricted access to parts of the forest to facilitate works.
+Occasionally there might be restricted access to parts of the forest due to works.
 Please adhere to safety information on signage.

 The forest is open every day from 10.00 am until sunset.